January 17, 2020

 Nonverbal communication refers to your body language and facial expressions.
 Be aware of your body language.
 Nurse Choice advises keeping your arms uncrossed and making eye contact.
 Maintain a pleasant but appropriate expression to show you’re open and ready to listen.

 Written communications need to be clear.
-Write in complete sentences and only use abbreviations and jargon that are well-known and cannot be misinterpreted.
+Write in complete sentences and only use well-known abbreviations and jargon that cannot be misinterpreted.
 Keep in mind that nurse-to-nurse communications often take the form of reports, which may have patient health and legal ramifications.

 Learn more about the UMFK online RN to BSN program.